bits4kids-OG/bits4kids-Bot/README.md

     - The badge name and level hurdle for each badge can be chosen freely
     - There is no limitations in the amount of badges
     - The badges do not have to be in any specific order
+1. Copy `OCCconfig.sample.json` to `OCCconfig.json`
+1. Configure all options in `OCCconfig.json` as preferred
+    - The spreadsheet ID can be obtained using the Google Drive URL of the Google Sheets file
+1. Register a Google service account using the [Google Cloud](https://cloud.google.com/) Console, then create a private key and save it as `credentials.json` in the project folder
 1. Run the bot using `node index.js`